denten-books/plain-text/30-format.md

 formatting: at once towards the physical and the mental characteristics of text, towards matter and content.

-The reader understands the text as an idea that takes shape in the mind.
-The book thus retreats from grasp, as Percy Lubbock wrote in *The Craft of Fiction* [@lubbock_craft_1921].
-Subsequently, readers treat texts as disembodied artifacts---surface rhetoric---reading past the material structures that support mental phenomena.
+The reader understands text as an idea that takes shape in the mind.
+Books thus retreat from grasp, as Percy Lubbock wrote in *The Craft of Fiction* [@lubbock_craft_1921].
+Subsequently, readers choose to treat texts as disembodied artifacts---surface rhetoric---reading past the material structures that support mental phenomena.
 As an object, a unified image, the page presents itself in its entirety, at once, in what Drucker and McGann call